Aluerie/HextechButEfficient/README.md

 If you are buying a lot of event passes or hextech treasures, or abuse friend gifting mystery skin - at some point you start wondering "What's the most efficient way of grinding skins?
 What's the best strategy?".
 After a bit you realise that those questions are really difficult to answer if we try to optimize as much as possible.
 However, let's try our best.

 We will need Excel spreadsheet or similar table.
 And for the math here we would need to know our situation about skins/skin shards loot.
 The script fetches this info for you to copypaste.

+## 🪚 Ideas and Contributions

+Feel free to make contributions, reach me with your ideas, report bugs, etc.

+## 👊 Riot Games Approval

+Sorry, I'm yet to send a request for approval (all things that use LCU API are recommended to be approved by Riot) - I want to make GUI first.

+Either way, it's more of a formality, you will not get banned.
+Many similar applications that also use LCU API with different purposes already exist and have no problems.
+Honourable mention: [HextechButBetter](https://github.com/MaciejGorczyca/HextechButBetter) repository.

+## ⚠️ No Personal Responsibility Disclaimer

+I am not to be held responsible for any losses, mistakes and "mistakes", or bugs that can lead to unfortunate situations.
+Use my scripts/modify them on your own risk.
+Well, I mean, my scripts should be fine, but still, if anything happens - I won't be able to refund those shards back or something.